FAQs

 Rectangles are drawn with the primitive command RECTS.
 To adjust the appearance of the corners call the command LINE_WIDTH before drawing to the rectangle to adjust the corner radius.

-Create your image and size it using PC tools such as PAINT or GIMP.
+Create your image and size it using PC tools such as paint or GIMP.
 Use the image conversion utility to convert to a format that is suitable (higher resolution = more memory) and load the image.
 See the examples page for code examples e.g. Example 6 – Image Viewer.

 EVE FAQs – Touch